prorev/prorev.github.io/_posts/2020-01-11-database-is.md

 date: 2013-03-27 20:32:47
 author: taimane
 layout: post
+permalink: /database/is/
-permalink: /database-is/
+redirect_from: /database-is/
 published: true
 categories:
    -
 tags:
    -
 ---
-Database is used to store information like your customer’s information – <em>first name, last names, email address, address, and etc</em>… Database is very useful on a dynamic website (<em>type of website that needs frequent change of content like news, e-commerce, blog, and etc…</em>), because you can easily retrieve, save, update, and delete data.
+Database is used to store information like your customer's information – <em>first name, last names, email address, address, and etc</em>… Database is very useful on a dynamic website (<em>type of website that needs frequent change of content like news, e-commerce, blog, and etc…</em>), because you can easily retrieve, save, update, and delete data.